joyanta55/grpc_bazel/README.md

-# grpc work using bazel rules.
+# grpc using bazel rules.
 compile, build, and run a grpc service.
 Starting from a simple proto file, this repo shows how a simple grpc server and client can be wriiten using bazel grpc rules.

 ## How to Run examples.